 The First Electronic Hearing Aids

-The combination of the invention of the telephone and the practical uses for electricity created a huge effect on the development of electronic hearing aids.
-People with hearing loss were amazed at how well they could hear over the telephone, compared to their hearing abilities in person.
+The combination of the invention of the telephone and the practical uses for electricity had a huge impact on the development of electronic hearing aids.
+People with hearing loss were amazed at how well they could hear over the telephone compared to their hearing abilities in person.
 One famous person who dealt with hearing loss, Thomas Edison, worked to improve this situation.
 He invented the carbon transmitter for the phone in 1870.
-This transmitter amplified the electrical signals and increased decibel levels, making it even easier for people to hear with.
+This transmitter amplified the electrical signals and increased decibel levels, making it even easier for people to hear.

-Hearing aid technology has always followed tech improvements in other industries.
-In the 1920’s, vacuum tubes were used to increase the sound level immensely.
-Transistor technology was popular in the mid-20th century and technicians used it to create the first hearing aid that could be worn in the ear.
-In the late 20th century tech has gone from analog to digital, allowing hearing aids to shrink even further than ever before.
+Hearing aid technology has always followed in the footsteps of tech improvements in other industries.
+In the 1920s, vacuum tubes were used to increase the sound level immensely.
+Transistor technology was popular in the mid-20th century, and technicians used it to create the first hearing aid that could be worn in the ear.
+In the late 20th century, tech has gone from analog to digital, allowing hearing aids to shrink even further than ever before.

 Today’s Hearing Aid Technology

 With the ability to be programmed and personalized for each individual patient, today’s hearing aids are adaptable to a variety of listening environments.
 With the wide variety of models available such as invisible products, hearing aids made to complement an iPhone, wireless accessories that work with hearing aids, and technology designed to give relief from tinnitus, today’s hearing loss patient has more options than ever before for improving his or her hearing.

 U.S. Hearing Solutions is happy to help with any questions or problems you may have with hearing aids or hearing loss.
 Schedule a consultation with us today.